KyleEdwardDonaldson/Lighthouse/docs/intro.md

 ---
 sidebar_position: 1
-title: Welcome to the Tempest Rift
+title: Welcome to the Rift
 ---

-# The Tempest Rift
+# The Rift

 > *"Where atmospheres become oceans, and storms forge the paths between worlds."*

-Welcome to the **Tempest Rift** — a vast corridor of space where gravitational anomalies have torn planetary atmospheres free, creating luminous storm-rivers that flow between worlds.
-This is a universe where skyships sail through cosmic tempests, lighthouse keepers guide vessels through the void, and civilizations thrive on the fragile balance between connectivity and chaos.
+Welcome to the **Rift** — a vast corridor of space where gravitational anomalies have torn planetary atmospheres free, creating luminous storm-rivers that flow between worlds.
+This is a universe where skyships sail through cosmic tempests, beacon keepers guide vessels through the void, and civilizations thrive on the fragile balance between connectivity and chaos.

-## What is the Tempest Rift?
+## What is the Rift?

 The Rift is not merely empty space — it is a living network of atmospheric torrents, each one a miles-wide river of air, vapor, and plasma bleeding from the worlds it connects.
 These storm-rivers glow with perpetual lightning, creating a web of light across the darkness that can be seen from planetary surfaces as veins of fire in the night sky.